moparisthebest/xmpp-proxy/README.md

 xmpp-proxy in outgoing mode will:
   1. listen on any number of interfaces/ports
   2. accept any plain-text TCP or WebSocket connection from a local XMPP server or client
-  3. look up the required SRV, [host-meta], host-meta2, and [POSH] records
+  3. look up the required SRV, [host-meta], [host-meta2], and [POSH] records
-  4. connect to a real XMPP server across the internet over STARTTLS, Direct TLS, QUIC, or WebSocket
+  4. connect to a real XMPP server across the internet over STARTTLS, Direct TLS, QUIC, WebSocket, or WebTransport
   5. fallback to next SRV target or defaults as required to fully connect
   6. perform all the proper required certificate validation logic
   7. limit incoming stanza sizes as configured